 Reward Employees Without Raising Pay

-- Employers may choose to reward employees without raising pay.
-Focus should remain on the implementation of a competitive benefits package and diverse incentives that will prove especially attractive to candidates for promotion.
-Employers may choose to improve employee morale by implementing casual dress days, scheduling team-building activities and enhancing workplace flexibility offerings.
+Employers may choose to reward employees without raising pay.
+Improve employee morale by implementing casual dress days, scheduling team-building activities and enhancing workplace flexibility offerings.
 Training and career development opportunities should be made widely available.